sami2020pro/polor-pashm/README.md

 println $ba->Bold + 'language'
 ```

-In the new update, Pashmak Structures were added and we also updated this library.
+In the new update, Pashmak Class were added and we also updated this library.

 **Warning: Note that in the new version of this library, the speed has dropped very slowly**